joshcutler/joshcutler.github.io/now.md

 - Working on the balance between activities and downtime with my family

-- Starting a new role as the CIO at Onda.
+- Starting a new role as the CTO at Yardstik.

-- Always rethinking and expanding our gardens.
+- Streamlining my plant fixation to just orchids and carnivores.

-- Figuring out what fitness looks like as I approach 40
+- Figuring out what fitness looks like in my 40s